 Dr. Shackel serves as the PI on cooperative agreements with the National Park Service.
 These projects provide work and educational opportunities for undergraduate and graduate students.
 Shackel is interested in what nationally significant sites mean to the American public, and how they help to create and maintain a national identity.
 Archaeology plays a role in revealing controversial issues of our country’s development, such as labor, racism, and enslavement.

-- Historical archaeology, labor history, public history, civic engagement
+- Historical archaeology, labor history, civic engagement

 Department of Anthropology